ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_export_policy - fix error if more than 1 verser matched search name, the wrong uuid could be given
+  - na_ontap_interface - fix error where module will fail for ONTAP 9.6 if use_rest: was set to auto

 ### Minor Changes
   - na_ontap_vserver_delete role - added set_fact to accept `netapp_{hostname|username|password}` or `hostname` `username` and `password` variables.